2lian/asyncio-for-robotics/README.md

 # Asyncio For Robotics (WIP)

-The Asyncio For Robotics library makes asyncio usable with ROS 2, Zenoh and more, letting you write linear, testable, and non-blocking Python code.
+The Asyncio For Robotics (`afor`) library makes asyncio usable with ROS 2, Zenoh and more, letting you write linear, testable, and non-blocking Python code.

 - Make your code linear, easy to write, easy to follow.
 - No gigantic spaghetti of callback and future.